dehne/Bluefruit-Concertina-Driver/README.md

 of the bellows tells how hard the bellows is being worked.
 This value is used to to set the MIDI expression pedal (instrument volume) value via a pressure-to-expression transfer function.
-Approximately every EXP_MSG_MS milliseconds the pressure is read, transformed to an expression value and sent via MIDI as an expression ppedal value.
+Approximately every EXP_MSG_MS milliseconds the pressure is read, transformed to an expression value and sent via MIDI as an expression pedal value.